Yejashi/obsidianNotes/Research/LLNL Project/Objectives.md

 In a single sentence the objective of this endeavor is to track and report the behavior of optimization passes during compilation.

-General Objective: For each function, extract how many transformation passes:
+Initial Objectives: For each function, extract how many transformation passes:
 - Were attempted
 - Succeeded
 - Failed